spex-xray/spex-help/_sources/theory/spexact/absmodels.rst.txt

 Finally, we make a remark on the r.m.s. line width of individual lines, :math:`\sigma_{\mathrm v}`.
 In our code, this *only* includes the turbulent broadening of the lines.
-The thermal broadening due to motion of the ions is included by adding it in quadrature to the tutbulent broadening.
+The thermal broadening due to motion of the ions is included by adding it in quadrature to the turbulent broadening.
 The only exception is the *slab* model, where of course due to the lack of underlying physics the thermal broadening is unknown, and therefore in using the slab model one should be aware that :math:`\sigma_{\mathrm v}` also includes a thermal contribution.